-- In Review – Lists all content items on the website that are set as Ready for Review.
+- In Review – Lists content items on the website that are set as Ready for Review.
 See Content approvals.

-- Ready to Publish – Lists all content items on the website that are set as Ready to Publish and that you have publish rights to.
+- Ready to Publish – Lists content items on the website that are set as Ready to Publish and that you have publish rights to.

-- Marked as Being Edited – Lists all content items on the website that you have set as being edited.
+- Marked as Being Edited – Lists content items on the website that you have set as being edited.
 See Tools under Basic information properties.

 Clicking a content item in the filtered task list displays the item in the main area.
 Use the versions gadget to see the version history for that particular content item.
-If you have publishing access rights, you can decide upon further publishing actions from the versions gadget.
+If you have publishing access rights, you can decide upon further publishing actions from the Versions gadget.